IRMaGe-3T/resstore-mri-dwi/README.md

 	2) Visualize the tracks with mrview

 To see the tracks you can use mrview.
 Launch mrview from the terminal.
 Open the preprocessed diffusion image which is named `sub-XXX_ses-XX_..._denoise_degibbs_prproc_unbiased.mif`.
-Then with `Tools` add `tractography`.
+Then with 'Tools' add 'tractography'.
 Then open the track that you want to vizualize from `TOM_trackings` folder.
-To visualize only the track click on `View` and `Hide main image`.
+To visualize only the track click on 'View' and 'Hide main image'.

 **Important Notes**